fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/04.Lab 4 - Git Basics/Homework.md

 :::caution **IMPORTANT**

-All changes must be done on `development` branch!y
+All changes must be done on `dev` branch!

 :::

+9. Stage, commit and push the changes to the remote repository.
-9. Create a pull request (PR) to merge `dev` branch into `main`
+10. Create a pull request (PR) to merge `dev` branch into `main`
-10. After the PR is approved, merge it.
+11. After the PR is approved, merge it.

 :::tip **NOTE**